M31glx/APD-fMRI/README.md

 Local efficiency measures the efficiency of information transfer within the neighborhood of a node.
 Local efficiency reflects fault tolerance — how well a network can maintain communication if one node is disrupted.It measures segregated processing, how well information can flow between neighboring brain regions without relying on long-distance connections.

 ### Local topology tests

 #### Network community detection
-Community detection is an evaluation method to identify modular organization in a network.
+- Community detection is an evaluation method to identify modular organization in a network.
 Using Matlab, [Louvain algorithm](https://en.wikipedia.org/wiki/Louvain_method) were implemented in order to identify the functional systems (i.e., modules, networks, communities) in the brain networks.
+This process was repeated [1000 times](https://www.sciencedirect.com/science/article/abs/pii/B9780323852807000166) to achieve its highest accuracy for defining the network module.

 <p align="center">
   <img src="img/community.jpg" alt="Image 1" width="900"/>